 - Increasing access to effective pharmaceutical products and services

-SIAPS is continuing to address gaps in the pharmaceutical management system caused by such challenges as weak human-resources capacity and lack of coordination among country partners.
+SIAPS also addressed gaps in the pharmaceutical management system caused by such challenges as weak human resources capacity and a lack of coordination among country partners.

-SIAPS, in collaboration with PMI, Roll Back Malaria, and the Global Fund, has worked in Angola, Benin, Burundi, DRC, Ethiopia, Guinea, Kenya, Mali, Niger, and South Sudan to implement the efforts noted above.
-Key achievements include:
+SIAPS, in collaboration with PMI, Roll Back Malaria, and the Global Fund, worked in Angola, Benin, Burundi, DRC, Ethiopia, Guinea, Kenya, Mali, Niger, and South Sudan to implement the efforts noted above.
+Key achievements included: